 Heavy rain, snow, fog, and darkness all obscure a driver’s view of the road.
 However, if they are driving in inclement weather, the driver is supposed to adjust their driving to the current conditions.
 This includes slowing down, using windshield wipers, and turning on headlights.

 However, pedestrian accidents where a driver isn’t involved can also occur.
-Negligent property owners can have unsafe properties that result in pedestrian accidents and injuries.
+Negligent property owners can have unsafe properties that cause accidents for pedestrians and cause injuries.
 Typical injuries come from falling.

 Pedestrians can also be struck by falling objects.
 While this can be a rare occurrence, the injuries are often severe.